Kopitiam: Malaysia

 Recently a new breed of "modern" kopitiams has sprung up.
 The popularity of the old-fashioned outlets along with society's obsession with nostalgia and increasing affluence has led to the revival of these pseudo-kopitiams.
 The new kopitiams are fast-food outlets that are reminiscent of the old kopitiams in terms of decor but are usually built in a more modern, hygienic setting such as a shopping mall rather than in the traditional shophouse, catering mainly for young adults.

 To tap into the sizeable Muslim market, these kopitiams usually serve food that is prepared to conform to Islamic dietary laws, unlike the traditional shophouse kopitiams.

 Today, more than 100 modern kopitiam brands operate across various parts of Malaysia.

-Kopitiams in Ipoh Oldtown district serve Ipoh white coffee.
+Kopitiams in Ipoh's Oldtown district serve Ipoh white coffee.
 The coffee beans are roasted with palm-oil margarine and with less sugar, resulting in a brew that is lighter in colour than normal coffee beans that use sugar – hence the name 'white coffee'.